OriginProtocol/origin/README.md

 9. Click where it says "Ethereum Main Network", select "Custom RPC" and enter `http://localhost:9545/`.
 This takes us off of the real ETH blockchain and onto our local blockchain.
 Click the back arrow to return to your account.

- **Be careful not to mix up your test wallet with you real one on the Main Network.**
+ **Be careful not to mix up your test wallet with your real one on the Main Network.**

 10. You should see your first test account now has 100 ETH.
 (Address of `0x627306090abaB3A6e1400e9345bC60c78a8BEf57`) Additional generated accounts will also have this amount.